weijiexi/Modernisms-Contemporary-Art/README.md

 - 2️⃣ Pick a Medium – Digital painting, coding (p5.js, Processing), AI tools.
 - 3️⃣ Experiment with AI & Algorithms – Explore GANs, StyleGAN, or generative design.
 - 4️⃣ Play with Colors & Textures – Inspired by Kandinsky, Rothko, or Op Art?
+#### PROMPTS
+- Where do you see yourself, your history, experience, ideas, and work in this history of modernism or in what follows it?
+- If you don’t see yourself within it as so far described, are there points, ideas, forms where you feel you could insert yourself or intervene to shift modernism’s directions or fill in some of its gaps?